FAQ

 1) Contact the registrar’s office at the other school.
 Tell them you are a student at UO and that you’d like to transfer your credits.
 You may have to fill out a form and/or pay a processing fee, but the school will then send your transcript directly to UO.
 Many schools will allow you to complete this request process online.

-2) Have the other school give you an official transcript.
+2) Have the other school issue you an official transcript.
 Again, forms and/or fees may apply.
 This official transcript comes in a sealed envelope.
 DO NOT open it.
 When you’re back on campus, hand-deliver it to the UO registrar’s office in Oregon Hall.

 If you are pursuing a Bachelor of Arts degree, you are required to complete up to two years of college level foreign language.
 The important words in that sentence are “up to” and “college level.”
 To clear the requirement, you have to complete the third course of the second-year series in a foreign language.
 For most foreign languages at UO, that means completing the 203 class.